 After the first hour of a steep climb through pitch black nigh came the sharp headache, in another half an hour first hallucinations arrived.
 I could see tiny flickering rainbows everywhere, the ground rippling under my feet, the stones changing shapes in front of my eyes, even my guy Jamal was beginning to look kinda strange.
 However, I was not particularly concerned about the hallucinations.
 I knew they could come, and they were rather funny except the rippling ground which caused me quite a lot of trouble.
 I often stepped where there was no ground at all, stumbling like I was drunk and every so often falling down.
 With the coming sunrise the hallucinations gradually went away.
 Even though I was already feeling very sick, I could still appreciate the incredible beauty of watching the sunrise from such high altitude.
 A long, steadily growing, bright orange streak of light spilling from the horizon behind the top of the Lava Tower in the distance.

 The sharp headache gradually grew stronger and stronger.
 It felt like someone pressed my head in between two metal desks while another person, from the inside of my head, trying to push my eyes out through my eye lids and the forehead.
 I felt dizzy with my head spinning like crazy.
 I managed to eat a half of energy bar which I’ve immediately vomited out again.
 My whole body was in pain.
 And when I say the whole body, I mean every single muscle and organ in it.
-My brain, eyes, ears, lips, tongue, shoulders, wrists, ribs, lungs, heart, kidneys… As they desperately tried to search for some oxygen, it felt as if thousands of little needles was stabbed inside my body and with rising altitude kept sinking deeper and deeper inside.
-Every sip of the ice cold water was like a kick in the stomach.
+My brain, eyes, eye lashes, ears, lips, tongue, shoulders, wrists, ribs, lungs, heart, kidneys… As they desperately tried to search for some oxygen, it felt as if thousands of little needles was stabbed inside my body and with rising altitude kept sinking deeper and deeper.
+Every sip of the ice cold water was like a kick in my stomach.
 The tips of my fingers and toes began to get very cold.

 My brain was no longer able to coordinate basic motion functions.
 Sometimes I forgot to walk and just kept standing still, sometimes I forgot to hold my trekking poles, so they both just fell out of my hands, sometimes I forgot to breathe (?!) and I would notice just after few seconds when I began to choke.
 The pain made it very difficult to keep my eyes open.
 But as soon as I closed them, I began to fall asleep, so I just repeated in my head, “Walk, breathe, eyes open!
 Walk, breathe, eyes open! ” and slowly moved forward.